 - brushing the outer tooth surfaces of two to three teeth at a time, using a back and forth motion, then moving your toothbrush to the next group of two to three teeth and repeating the process

-Maintain a 45-degree angle with bristles contacting the tooth surface and gumline.
-Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.
+- maintaining a 45-degree angle with your toothbrush bristles, contacting both the tooth surface and gum line, gently using back, forth, and rolling (or sweeping) motions along all the inner tooth surfaces

-- tilting your toothbrush vertically behind the front teeth.
-Make several up & down strokes using the front half of your toothbrush
+- tilting your toothbrush vertically behind the front teeth. making several up and down strokes using the front half of your toothbrush

-Remember to replace your toothbrush every three to four months.
-Researchers have established that thousands of microbes grow on toothbrush bristles and handles.
-Most are harmless, but others can cause cold and flu viruses, the herpes virus that causes cold sores, and bacteria that can cause periodontal infections.
+- remembering to replace your toothbrush every three to four months.
+Thousands of microbes grow on your toothbrush bristles and handle.
+These microbes can cause cold and flu viruses, as well as the herpes virus that causes cold sores, plus generate bacteria that causes periodontal infections